Famous Books Written By Psychiatrists

 Kaplan & Sadock’s Synopsis of Psychiatry, by Drs.
 Robert Boland and Marcia Verduin

-Described by its publisher as the “leading clinical psychiatric resource for clinicians, residents, students, and other health care professionals”, Synopsis of Psychiatry is a broad examination of the symptoms and current treatment methods of mental health, developmental, and neurocognitive disorders, organized based on the 5th edition of the Diagnostic and Statistical Manual of Mental Disorder (DSM-5).
-This best-selling resource includes an updated and expanded section on child psychiatry and covers everything from depressive disorders to autism spectrum disorder.
+Described by its publisher as the “leading clinical psychiatric resource for clinicians, residents, students, and other health care professionals”, Synopsis of Psychiatry is a broad examination of the symptoms and current psychological treatment methods of mental health, developmental, and neurocognitive disorders, organized based on the 5th edition of the Diagnostic and Statistical Manual of Mental Disorder (DSM-5).
+This best-selling written resource includes an updated and expanded section on child psychiatry and covers everything from depressive disorders to autism spectrum disorder.
 You can find this book in several formats, including a bundled interactive eBook edition.

 On Death and Dying, by Dr. Elisabeth Kübler-Ross

 A psychiatrist from Switzerland, Dr. Kübler-Ross (1926-2004) was most famous for her book On Death and Dying, which outlines the five stages that terminally ill patients may go through from diagnosis to death: 1) denial and isolation; 2) anger; 3) bargaining; 4) depression; 5) and acceptance.
-Dr. Kübler-Ross defined these stages after interviewing many individuals experiencing a terminal illness.
-Her work in this field has transformed the way that many terminally ill patients are treated.
+Dr. Kübler-Ross defined these stages in the book after interviewing many individuals experiencing a terminal illness.
+Her psychological work in this field has transformed the way that many terminally ill patients are treated.

 Getty/Halfpoint Images